FernandoLab/2016_Anderson_et_al_JAM_Acclimation/README.md

   2. chmod 775 setup.sh
   3. ./setup.sh usearch_link

-**Miniconda is downloaded and prompts you during installataion of the packages above.
+**Anaconda is downloaded and prompts you during installataion of the packages above.
 The prompts are as follows:**

   1. Press enter to view the license agreement
   2. Press enter to read the license and q to exit